michael-qoc/reactnode/README.md

 npm run dev
 ```

-### 3. To build all your static asssets after development
+### 4. To build all your static asssets after development

-###### Note: this will run both node api server and react front end, this is the command you want to run during development

 ```
 npm run build